 Step 3: Mix in Starter Culture & Incubate (Fermentation)

-Once it’s cooled between 110-105° turn your oven on to the “warm” or “proof” setting if you have it, or heat to 100°F. I don’t recommend using your oven light as most lights nowadays are too hot!
+Once it’s cooled to between 110°F and 105°F, turn your oven to the “warm” or “proof” setting, if available, or heat it to 100°F. I don’t recommend using your oven light, as most lights nowadays are too hot!
 You can also place it in a cooler with a large pot of hot water.

 Place the lid on your bowl (or cover it with plastic wrap), carefully wrap the covered bowl of yogurt mixture in a heavy tea towel or an old bath towel, and place the towel-wrapped, covered dish in the oven.

-IMPORTANT STEP…turn your oven OFF.
+IMPORTANT STEP… turn OFF your oven!
 The heat reserved from when you warmed the oven should be sufficient.
 Leave the yogurt alone for 7-8 hours or overnight.
 I left mine overnight, from about 4 pm – 6 am.

 Pro Tip: Eliza suggests “you place the towel-wrapped yogurt on a heating pad set to “low” or put it in a cooler with a tight-fitting lid and several jars of hot water to maintain the heat.”
 Try not to disturb the yogurt during its bacterial phase!